Lut99/NeuralNetwork/README.md

 # NeuralNetwork
 In this repository, you can find my implementation of a simple, feedforward neural network implemented in C and optimised using both OpenMP and CUDA.
 It is designed to classify handwritten digits, as given by the Digits dataset from scikit-learn (https://scikit-learn.org/stable/).
-However, it is not build for accuracy, but rather as a representable neural network which we is optimised in different ways and be used to run benchmarks on.
+However, it is not build for accuracy, but rather as a representable neural network which can be used to run benchmarks on.

 This code was used in my bachelor thesis, which you can find [here]().
 It also serves as an example as the kind of research that can be done with this neural network.